hunaispc/FlutterCourseModules/FlutterFundamentals/module3.md

 # Basic UI Widgets in Flutter

 ## 📌 Introduction
 Flutter provides a rich set of widgets to create beautiful UIs.
 These widgets form the building blocks of any Flutter application.
-In this section, we will explore fundamental UI widgets such as **Text, Image, Icon, Container, Row, Column, ListView, GridView, Stack, ElevatedButton, TextField, Checkbox, Switch, Slider, Radio, DropdownButton, Card, AppBar, Scaffold, BottomNavigationBar, Drawer, and FloatingActionButton**.
+In this section, we will explore fundamental UI widgets such as **Text, Image, Icon, Container, Row, Column, ListView, GridView, Stack, ElevatedButton, OutlinedButton, TextButton, TextField, Checkbox, Switch, Slider, Radio, DropdownButton, Card, AppBar, Scaffold, BottomNavigationBar, Drawer, FloatingActionButton, AlertDialog, Snackbar, ProgressIndicator, Chip, Divider, ExpansionTile, Tooltip, SizedBox, Padding, Align, Center, Visibility, Wrap, GestureDetector, and ClipRRect**.

 Each of these widgets plays a crucial role in UI design, and understanding them will help you build interactive and visually appealing applications.